Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Yeah.
 No, so good question.
 So, let me just talk about Switching for a second.
 We do expect Switching to grow next year.
 I think that's important.
 We've talked about the Tier 2, Tier 3 traction we're getting, which is double-digit growth.
 QFX all up grew year-on-year even this quarter, with these results with this large spending delay.
 So we expect Switching to be a growth driver for us.

 As it relates to kind of FY 2018 as you mentioned, I'm not giving specific guidance.
 But I will say this, we are going to be very focused on growing.
 We think there's an opportunity to grow.
 That said, we're equally, if not more so, focused on earnings expansion.
 And that's something that we've – I believe, we've shown some steps in the last several quarters.
-And I think we'll continue to show steps in that regard, making sure we focused on operator (49:23) excellence and taking costs out where we can, but making sure we focused the costs, the investments that we are making in the right areas to enable long-term growth.
+And I think we'll continue to show steps in that regard, making sure we focused on operating excellence and taking costs out where we can, but making sure we focus the costs, the investments that we are making in the right areas to enable long-term growth.

 We also have a very strong cash flow.
 As you know, our balance sheet is strong.
-We have a very sustained and capital return program.
-So I do think we are very focused on bottom line and we'll continue to be next year.
+We have a very sustained capital return program.
+So I do think we are very focused on bottom line, and we'll continue to be next year.

 Dmitry G. Netis - William Blair & Co.
 LLC